 The architects of the bill wholeheartedly reject that idea, pointing to a line in the bill that says the law would apply "to sentences imposed on or after Jan.
 1, 2020."
 Non-partisan legislative attorneys have backed up that reading of the bill.

-Crime Victims United released a video featuring the brother of one of Kinkel's victims.
+Crime Victims United of Oregon produced the brother of one of Kinkel's victims.
 Reports have also surfaced about robocalls providing similar information.
-Both tell the public to call House Majority Leader Jennifer Williamson, D-Portland, to voice opposition.
-Williamson is a leader of the bill and chairs the House Judiciary committee that just passed it.
+Both tell the public to call House Majority Leader Jennifer Williamson (D-Portland) to voice opposition.
+Williamson is a leader of the bill and is chairwoman of the House Judiciary committee that passed the bill.

 Singh's organization has worked in the background for the past year to reform what he calls "bad policy."
 In that time, he has seem a swath of bipartisan support, including Republicans like Winters as well as so-called tough on crime groups like Right on Crime.
 Even the Koch network, well-known right-wing political donors, have lobbied in favor of the bill.
 Within the state, more than 30 retired judges have supported it, as has the Oregon Youth Authority and some district attorneys.
 However, the Oregon District Attorneys Association remains the biggest opponent of the policy.